-- a) Percentage of students who have done in-house projects including inter departmental/programme :- Nil - b) Percentage of students placed for projects in organizations outside the institution i.e.in Research laboratories/Industry/ other agencies :- Nil

-23. Awards / Recognitions received by faculty and students :- Nil funding :- No b) International :- Nil

-24. List of eminent academicians and scientists / visitors to the department
+- a) Percentage of students who have done in-house projects including inter departmental/programme :- Nil - b) Percentage of students placed for projects in organizations outside the institution i.e.in Research laboratories/Industry/ other agencies :- Nil - 23.
+Awards / Recognitions received by faculty and students:- Nil - 24.
+List of eminent academicians and scientists / visitors to the department - .
+No